Skip to content

 1 / 1

-The company reports the percentage of CPO supply traceable to the plantation level.
-However, the information reported is not externally verified.
+[Externally verified] The company reports the percentage of CPO supply traceable to the plantation level for its refinery.
+Additionally, the company's refinery, Genting Musim Mas Refinery Sdn Bhd, has IP certification.

 • Organisation: 1 / 1 100%